virajbhartiya/RecallOS/extension/README.md

 - **Local Processing**: Content is processed locally when possible
 - **No Private Data**: Never captures localhost, private networks, or sensitive information
 - **User Control**: You control what gets captured and stored
-- **Blockchain Transparency**: All operations are verifiable on-chain

 ## Troubleshooting